-Authenticating Access to Your Windows Azure Storage Account
+Authenticating Access to Your Azure Storage Account

 By creating a shared access signature.
 A shared access signature incorporates the credentials required for authentication on the URI in a secure fashion, together with the address of the resource being accessed.
 Because the shared access signature includes all data necessary for authentication on the URI, it can be used to grant controlled access to a resource in the Blob, Queue, or Table service, and can be distributed apart from your code.
-For details on the protocol, see Delegating Access with a Shared Access Signature (REST API).
+For details on the protocol, see Delegating Access with a Shared Access Signature.

-The Windows Azure .NET managed library provides a few key classes for authenticating access to your storage account:
+The Azure .NET managed library provides a few key classes for authenticating access to your storage account:

 The StorageCredentials class stores two different types of credentials that may be used to authenticate a request: a storage account name and access key, which can be used for authenticating requests via the Shared Key and Shared Key Lite authentication schemes, or a shared access signature.